Mathematical Analysis of the van der Waals Equation: The van der Waals Equation and Maxwell's Hypothesis

 \section{The van der Waals Equation and Maxwell's Hypothesis}

-The van der Waals equation is often written as \b p(V) \,\, = \,\, \frac{RT}{V-b} - \frac{a}{V^2} \,\, = \,\, \frac{RTV^2 - aV + ab}{V^2(V-b)} \e or as \b p V^3 - (R T +b p) V^2 + a V - ab = 0. \e Only physically meaningful values of $p$, $V$, and $T$ will be considered: $p$ and $T$ will be strictly positive [it will be shown that, in fact, $T$ must be greater than $T_0 = a/(4Rb)$], while $V$ will be strictly greater than $b$ (the volume cannot be smaller than the volume of the molecules).
+The van der Waals equation is often written as \b p(V) \,\, = \,\, \frac{RT}{V-b} - \frac{a}{V^2} \,\, = \,\, \frac{RTV^2 - aV + ab}{V^2(V-b)} \e or as \b p V^3 - (R T +b p) V^2 + a V - ab = 0. \e At first, the pressure $p$ will be strictly positive [it will be shown that for $p > 0$ one needs temperature $T > T_0 = a/(4Rb)$].
+The volume $V$ will be strictly greater than $b$ (it cannot be smaller than the volume of the molecules).
 The graph of $p(V)$ for different $T$ is shown on Figure 1. \\ Equation (\ref{vdw}) is a cubic polynomial in the volume $V$.
-In addition to the model parameters $a$ and $b$ ($R$ is the universal gas constant), one can consider $p$ and $T$ as just two further parameters with their variation leading to different roots $V$ for this equation.
-However, $p$ and $T$ are not independent from each other.
-That is, in order to solve the van der Waals equation, one has to uncover the relationship between $p$ and $T$ in it. \\ Maxwell assumes that the second law of thermodynamics must be valid even when unstable states intervene between the initial and final states \cite{b}.
+In addition to the model parameters $a$ and $b$ ($R$ is the universal gas constant), one can consider $p$ and $T$ as just two further parameters with their variation leading to different roots $V$ for this equation. \\ Maxwell assumes that the second law of thermodynamics must be valid even when unstable states intervene between the initial and final states \cite{b}.
 For the van der Waals equation, the unstable states are those for which the pressure decreases with the decrease of the volume, namely, those between the local minimum (point $M$) and the local maximum (point $N$) of $p(V)$ --- see Figure (1).
 Applying $T dS = dU + p dV$ to the cycle, involving such unstable states, from point $A$, via points $M$, $B$, and $N$ to point $C$ along the isotherm (with the segment from $M$ via $B$ to $N$ consisting entirely of unstable points) and then returning from point $C$, via point $B$, to point $A$ along the isobar (see Figure 1), yields $T \! \oint \! dS = \oint \!
 U + \oint\! p \, dV$.
-Given that, over any cycle, $\oint \! dS = 0 = \oint \! dU$, one gets $\oint \! p \, dV = 0$ and, hence, the two areas bounded by the isotherm and the isobar are equal --- see {\cite{baz}, problem 48, and \cite{b}.
+Given that, over any cycle, $\oint \! dS = 0 = \oint \! dU$, one gets $\oint \! p \, dV = 0$ and, hence, the two areas bounded by the isotherm and the isobar must be equal --- see \cite{b} and problem 48 in {\cite{baz}.
 This means that the isobar, on which points $A$, $B$, and $C$ lie, connects the two phases $A$ and $C$, which are in contact at equilibrium.
 If this is not satisfied, then the two phases $A$ and $C$ cannot be in equilibrium, even though they lie on the same isotherm and the same isobar \cite{b}.
-Maxwell's hypothesis therefore dictates that there should be a constraint between $p$ and $T$ in the van der Waals equation.
-That is, if $T$ is fixed, $p$ is immediately fixed too.
+Maxwell's hypothesis therefore dictates that there should be a constraint between $\widetilde{p}$ --- the same pressure at which $V_{A,B,C}$ simultaneously exist --- and the temperature $\widetilde{T}$ of the isothermal contraction or expansion.
+That is, if the temperature $T$ is fixed at some $\widetilde{T}$, then $\widetilde{p}$ is immediately determined.
 Only then the van der Waals equation would yield three volumes that satisfy the Maxwell hypothesis.